-Environmental allergies usually manifest around the German Shepherd’s stomach, mouth, ear, eyes, and armpits.
+Environmental allergies usually manifest around a German Shepherd’s stomach, mouth, ear, eyes, and armpits.

 The allergies may also manifest as ear infections if left untreated for long periods.
 Your vet can prescribe medications and supplements to help alleviate the symptoms of a pollen allergy and provide some relief.

 Grain allergies are common in many dog breeds.
-That is why many kibble companies in the market today are making their products grain-free.
+That is why many dog food companies in the market today have grain-free options in their product line.